dragonflydb/documentation/docs/cloud/data-stores.md

 ## Overview

-A [Dragonfly Cloud](https://dragonflydb.cloud/) data store represents an endpoint for storing and retrieving in-memory data, which is compatible with the Redis (RESP2 and RESP3) and the Memcached protocols.
-The endpoint is a fully managed service that is backed by one or more Dragonfly server instances.
+A [Dragonfly Cloud](https://dragonflydb.cloud/) data store represents an endpoint for storing and retrieving in-memory data, which is compatible with Redis (RESP2 and RESP3) and Memcached protocols.
+The endpoint is a fully managed service that is backed by one or more [Dragonfly](https://github.com/dragonflydb/dragonfly) server instances.
 The data store can be accessed from the public internet or over a private network.

-On this page you will find information on how to create, configure, and connect to a Dragonfly Cloud data store.
+On this page, you will find information on how to create, configure, and connect to a Dragonfly Cloud data store.

 ## Creating a Data Store